dsrvlabs/agoric/Agoric-Phase2-Article.md

-# Translation

-# Agoric testnet Phase 2 - Digging into Tendermint v0.34.9
+# Agoric Testnet Phase 2 - Digging into Tendermint v0.34.9

 Last week, Agoric testnet Phase 2 has been started.